OSB-codes/DL_drug_repurposing/README.md

-# DL-based Drug Repurposing Framework for Leigh Syndrome
+# DL-based Drug Repurposing Framework

 This repository contains code and configuration to run a deep learning (DL)–based framework for **cell type–specific drug repurposing**, originally applied to Leigh syndrome using single-cell and bulk transcriptomic data.